-Inspiring tomorrow’s talents, he turned his ever dazzling dial of colour, print and hyper-glamorous forms to 11.
+Inspiring tomorrow’s talents, he turned his ever dazzling dial of color, print and hyper-glamorous forms to 11.
 Theresa and co. are you listening?

 Photography Lily Vetch

 How do you follow up the Queen of England attending your fashion show?
-It’s a question we all pondered because Richard Quinn secured the coup of autumn/winter 18 but his response was just as powerful.
-He invited students from his former art classes are from Chislehurst and Sidcup Grammar School, St Thomas More Catholic Comprehensive School and Central Saint Martins.
+It’s a question we all pondered because Richard Quinn secured the coup of fall/winter 18 but his response was just as powerful.
+He invited students from his former art classes are from Chislehurst and Sidcup Grammar School, St Thomas More Catholic Comprehensive School, and Central Saint Martins.

 "Recent political events have made people angry, more vocal and given us a reason to stand up and be counted," he explained to i-D last year.
 "Optimism is knowing the people bite back and have the power.
 Optimism is knowing the next generation is more informed and will fight for equality and peace."
 Creativity should play an important role in this fight.
 "I believe creativity thrives in adversity and now, more than ever, we need to be heard to make positive change," he told us then, before pausing, "it's always darkest before the dawn!"
 Here, after last season's front-page news of the Queen sitting frow at his show before awarding him the inaugural Queen Elizabeth II Award for British Design, he used his spring/summer 19 collection to light the way, not just for us but for the next generation too.